 Sunrun (RUN) Gains As Market Dips: What You Should Know

-Heading into today, shares of the solar energy products distributor had lost 19.62% over the past month, lagging the Oils-Energy sector's gain of 2.9% and the S&P 500's gain of 4.82% in that time.
+Prior to today's trading, shares of the solar energy products distributor had lost 29.68% over the past month.
+This has lagged the Oils-Energy sector's gain of 4.92% and the S&P 500's gain of 3.67% in that time.

-Wall Street will be looking for positivity from Sunrun as it approaches its next earnings report date.
-In that report, analysts expect Sunrun to post earnings of $0.10 per share.
-This would mark year-over-year growth of 266.67%.
-Meanwhile, our latest consensus estimate is calling for revenue of $396.04 million, up 23.61% from the prior-year quarter.
+Sunrun will be looking to display strength as it nears its next earnings release.
+On that day, Sunrun is projected to report earnings of $0.10 per share, which would represent year-over-year growth of 266.67%.
+Our most recent consensus estimate is calling for quarterly revenue of $396.04 million, up 23.61% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.14 per share and revenue of $1.56 billion.
-These totals would mark changes of +66.67% and +69.62%, respectively, from last year.

-Any recent changes to analyst estimates for Sunrun should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for Sunrun.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 49.54% higher within the past month.
-Sunrun is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 18.72% lower within the past month.
+Sunrun is currently a Zacks Rank #3 (Hold).

 The Solar industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 164, putting it in the bottom 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 109, putting it in the top 43% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.